Zoom provides an excellent FAQ. For more Johns Hopkins-specific questions, see below:

 Q: Can my team share a Zoom account?

-A: We don’t recommend sharing accounts, as it would increase the risk that two groups/users might be trying to run different meetings from the same account simultaneously, Zoom does not support concurrent meetings.
+A: We don’t recommend sharing accounts, as it would increase the risk that two groups/users might be trying to run different meetings from the same account simultaneously.
 We suggest testing out the Join Before Host or Alternative Host features to allow participants to join without you!

 Q: Is there a minimum or maximum on how many accounts we can get?